 An Ordered Binary Decision Diagram (or simply BDD) [1, 2] is a graph representation of a Boolean function.
-The BDD representation of Boolean functions has the following good properties: there exists a unique canonical form for any Boolean function, many of practical Boolean functions are represented in feasible size, various basic operations such as reduction (minimization) and Boolean operations are executed efficiently.

-Owing to the excellent properties, BDD's have come to be indispensable in application programs of logic design verification fault diagnosis of logic circuits, logic synthesis and so on.
-In the applications, the use of BDD's enabled us to deal with large scale circuits efficiently.
+The BDD representation of Boolean functions has the following good properties.
+(1) Every Boolean function has a unique canonical BDD representation.
+(2) Many of practical Boolean functions are represented in feasible size.
+(3) Various basic operations such as reduction (minimization) and Boolean operations are executed efficiently.
+Owing to the excellent properties, BDD's have come to be indispensable in application programs of logic design verification, fault diagnosis of logic circuits, logic synthesis and so on.
+In the applications, the use of BDD's enables us to deal with large scale circuits efficiently.